Naagin 3: After Icchadari Nevla, Rajat Tokas’ Transformation To Naagraj Surprises Fans!

 Rajat Tokas As Naagraj

 It has to be recalled that Rajat was seen as Icchadari Nevla in Season 1 of Naagin.
 Now, the actor will be seen as Naagraj.
-His beefed up avatar, the picture that is doing the rounds on social media, has surprised the fans.
+His beefed-up avatar, the picture that is doing the rounds on social media, has surprised the fans.
 (Image Source: Twitter)

 Check Out Fans’ Reaction: Simran